Jaycar-Electronics/WiFi-Controlled-Strip-Lighting/README.md

 The "_Web App_"/Website portion of the software is located in the data folder and is written in HTML/Javascript; It mainly uses the [Bootstrap Vue](https://bootstrap-vue.js.org/) library to make a visually pleasing interface.

+There's two main parts of the web app:

+- `index.html` which controls the structure of the web-app.
+- `controller.js` which is the javascript functions of the web-app.

+If you want to contribue to the project and want to change around the controller, it might be best to have a look at <vuejs.org> to understand how vue works before beginning.

 Connecting the ESP to the network is a pretty easy process and we have simplified the parameter settings for you.
 We like this method and will continue it in future projects.

 The parameters for connecting to your network is as follows: